camunda/camunda-docs-static/get-started/content/javaee6/service-task.md

 ## Add an Entity Bean to the Process Application

 To persist the entity with JPA, we add an entity bean to our process application.
-The entity class has to be annotated with `@Entity` and needs an `@Id` field.
-We also add a `@Version` field to the entity bean.
-This enables optimistic locking and ensures integrity during merges.
+Create a package `org.camunda.bpm.getstarted.pizza` and the place the following `OrderEntity` class into that package:

 ```java
 package org.camunda.bpm.getstarted.pizza;